 Born in 1956 to a Japanese mother and an American father, the first of their five children, I grew up mostly on a small farm in rural central New York.
 My dad sold roofing, siding, storm windows, and general remodeling for a living, but the farm, which didn't really generate an income, was, along with his family, what he really lived for.
-My mom cooked, cleaned, and took care of us while dad worked, and she dreamed of more, like so many millions of women of that era.
+My mom cooked, cleaned, and took care of us while dad was at work, and she dreamed of more, like so many millions of women of that era.
+When we were old enough to be more on our own (young by today's standards) she went to work herself, cleaning the homes of well to do suburbanites.
 For the locale, we weren't poor, although we sure as hell weren't affluent, either.
 We got by without a lot of extra.
 But it was a privileged childhood in so many ways.
-I did chores, put up hay in the summer with local farmers, trapped and hunted, went to an unremarkable but adequate public school.
+I did chores, put up hay in season with local farmers, trapped and hunted, went to an unremarkable but adequate public school.
 I bicycled and swam in the summer and skied in the winter, went to church on Sundays, read lots of books.
 And I drew.

 In my mid thirties, I went back to school and worked towards a masters degree in architecture.
 Although the unplanned simultaneous arrival of the first pair of my three children cut that endeavor short, it wasn't before my passion for designing architectural form and space had become firmly rooted in theoretical knowledge and practical skills.
 I went to work in the luxury kitchen industry directing design for a major custom cabinet manufacturer to support my family, using principles and techniques that I had learned preparing for a career in a different world.
 It wasn't the first time I'd used what I knew to do a job other than what I thought I'd be doing.

 Nowadays, I do product design and marketing as an independent consultant to the furniture and kitchen industries.
 The variety of my past experience as a farm boy, art/design/architecture student, teacher, carpenter, kitchen designer, architectural draftsman, national sales rep, writer, public speaker, and product developer is enormously useful.
 I've worked with small and large companies, doing everything from visualizing the ideas of other designers to creating entire series of products, including hand illustrated manuals showing examples of how to use them.
-I have several new products and enterprises under development.
+I have new things under development all the time, including a book which is taking forever to write and illustrate.
 I consider myself fortunate to have work that I'm good at and can direct with a fair measure of freedom.

 And I've gotten back to drawing again outside of what I do as a designer.
-As difficult as it is to ignore the cacophony of anxieties and self doubt that would stop me from doing it, I love to draw.
-Lately, with my sights aimed at putting my work out there on the art market.
-Part of the raison d'etre for this site is to make that intention public.
+As difficult as it is to ignore the cacophony of anxieties and self doubt that would stop me from doing it, once I get started, I love to draw.
+It's a good discipline, gets me out of my own head, keeps my saw sharp for my income generating work, and allows me to share the way the world looks to my eyes.